Is your social media engagement plain flat boring?

 Are you struggling to find content that connects or rings within your social users?

 Do you feel you‘ve lost touch with your audience after a lengthy dry spell of mediocre engagement?
 Fear not!

 In this post, we are reaching out to show how you can breathe life into a dead lost audience or spark engagement by making simple changes to your content.

 But first, why social media engagement is important for businesses.

 It is a fact social media engagement plays an essential role in every marketer content plan.
 Close to 80% of a marketers effort lean to content or social media engagement while the rest divide between leads and awareness making engagement the most sought input in advertises KPIs.

-So why social media engagement?
+So why is social media engagement important?

 To find why social media engagement is so meaningful, let’s take a brief tour of its advantages:

 OK.
 We know social media engagement can make or damage your social content strategy.
 If you have productive engagements, the more leads you will bring, plus a successful build-up of awareness.

 Higher engagement is responsible for bringing your blog organic traffic from social channels hence a rise in search engine page positions.